HDRUK/data-use-register/Dataset 1 - Current State Analysis/README.md

 Although each data custodian's website was extensively reviewed for a data use register, there may well be a public record of approved data use requests that we were unable to locate.

 **Scope:**
-The scope of this analysis covered the availability of the Data Use Register, content,  format and frequency of each Register, along with the ‘searchability’, ‘findability’ and accessibility of the registers, as defined below:
+The scope of this analysis covered the availability of the Data Use Register, content,  format and frequency of each Register, along with the ‘searchability’, ‘findability’ and 'downloadability' of the registers, as defined below:

 **Content:** the type of information included in the data use register, validated against 30 common fields that were developed through alignment to the Five Safes Framework